wix-playground/stylable-components/docs/auto-views.md

 the auto-views component family includes components that genarate views from JSON schemas.

-the json schemas are a subset of the json schema syntax [JSONschema.org](http://json-schema.org).
+the json schemas are based on a subset of the json schema syntax [JSONschema.org](http://json-schema.org).

 by using a common schema and different view-Generators we can create many different views from the same schema